-The Christkindlmarket has been a staple in Chicago for over two decades, and starting today Milwaukee will be able to join in on the festive fun.
-On Nov.
-17, Fiserv Forum's entertainment plaza will transform into Nuremberg, Germany's classic holiday market for the Christkindlmarket's first out-of-state location at one of America's most German cities.
+The Christkindlmarket has been a staple in Chicago for over two decades, but beginning last year, Milwaukee was able to get in on the festive fun.
+And now it's become a Brew City tradition as well, as Fiserv Forum's entertainment plaza has once again transformed into Nuremberg, Germany's classic holiday market, just in time for the holiday season.

-Whether you're looking to add some spice to your holiday shopping or your wine, or you just want to enjoy local performances and German holiday culture, there are plenty of reasons to bring the entire family to the Christkindlmarket's brand new location.
+Whether you're looking to add some spice to your holiday shopping or your wine, or you just want to enjoy local performances and German holiday culture, there are plenty of reasons to bring the entire family to year two of Christkindlmarket's Brew City location.

-Here are 10 reasons to get excited over the Christkindlmarket's Milwaukee debut:
+Here are 10 reasons to head over to the Christkindlmarket's Milwaukee return:

 1. Celebrate Milwaukee's German culture

 Milwaukee's German culture is as rich as a slice of delicious German chocolate cake.
 As recent as 1990, it was estimated that nearly half of Wisconsin residents had ancestors from Germany, which is no surprise given the number of German immigrants who arrived in Milwaukee during the nineteenth century.

 With famous Germans like Frederick Miller, Frederick Pabst and the Usinger family playing huge roles in the city's history, plus German hangouts like Turner Hall still standing today, Milwaukee's German culture is beyond measure.